copiousfreetime/try-them-all/posts/02_dataset_quality.md

 );
 ```

-How about we reimport this data file and see how it looks.
-We'll create a new table, that's just like the original one but without the primary key and then import the keywords tsv into it.
+How about reimporting this data file and see how it looks.
+Using a new table, that's just like the original one but without the primary key and then import the keywords tsv into it.
 The `\COPY` command here is adapted from [load-data-client.sql](https://github.com/unsplash/datasets/blob/master/how-to/psql/load-data-client.sql)

 ```txt
 unsplash_light# CREATE TABLE unsplash_keywords_raw ( photo_id varchar(11), keyword text, ai_service_1_confidence float, ai_service_2_confidence float, suggested_by_user boolean